Diogenesoftoronto/tinyapp/README.md

 - bcrypt
 - body-parser
 - cookie-session
+- ts-node
+- typescript
 ## Getting Started

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+-Then use `npm start` to compile and run the server.